This accessibility statement applies to www.police.uk.

-This website was tested using:
+This website was last tested, using:

-- automated testing – the quickest way to catch 20% to 50% of potential issues
+automated testing – the quickest way to catch 20% to 50% of potential issues

-- manual testing – using assistive technology tools to test the website with a social focus on areas with known problems
+manual testing – using assistive technology tools to test the website with a social focus on areas with known problems

-- user testing – asking users with accessibility needs to test the website, and learning from their feedback
+user testing – asking users with accessibility needs to test the website, and learning from their feedback

 We continually monitor and test the accessibility of our site and have made fixing and improving the accessibility of the site part of our daily work.
-This statement was created on 15 June 2020.

 This statement was prepared on 20 September 2019.
 It was last reviewed on 17 November 2023.